 Mr. Prendiville advised that the Capital Programme will be presented to the members at the March or April Meeting.
 Capital Budget for the 3 year Programme 2016-2018 is being prepared.

-A request for funding for the Castlecomer Discovery Park has been received and the Executive are recommending to the members that a contribution of 75,000 be made to cover the shortfall in funding for 2 projects which will be opened for the summer months.
-Majority of the funding for these projects is from Dormant Account Funds.
+A request for funding for the Castlecomer Discovery Park has been received and the Executive is recommending to the members that a contribution of €75,000 be made to cover the shortfall in funding for the Zipline Project which is due to open in April / May of this year.
+Funding has been secured from CEDRA and Dormant Accounts.

 Contributions were received from Cllrs.
 P. Fitzpatrick, J .Brennan, M. Shortall and T. Breathnach in relation to the success of the Discovery Park and the investment already made by Kilkenny County Council in this tourist attraction.
 Members suggested that the Council might hold the April Meeting in the Discovery Park.
 This was agreed.